-Will it show up if I got a Section 10 for a previous offence?
+Will it show up if I got a section 10 dismissal or conditional release order for a previous offence?

-Whether or not a Section 10 for a drug supply charge will show up on your criminal record depends on whether it was conditional or unconditional.
+Whether or not a non conviction order for a drug supply charge will show up on your criminal record depends on whether it was conditional or unconditional.

-If you received a Section 10 with a good behaviour bond, it will appear on your criminal record for the duration of the bond.
+If you received a non conviction order with a good behaviour bond, it will appear on your criminal record for the duration of the bond.

 Once the period of time for the good behaviour bond expires, the conviction will be considered ‘spent’.

-This means it is better to try and get an unconditional Section 10, with no conviction recorded, if possible.
+This means it is better to try and get an unconditional non conviction order, with no conviction recorded, if possible.